 Instead of growing a full tree with leaves and fruit, The Grove uses twigs to finish off the tree.
 Distributing linked copies of a hand modeled twig saves huge amounts of polygons.
 This makes old trees and even groups of trees lightweight to handle and render.
 Add leaves, flowers and fruits with intricate detail yet little impact on memory.
 This makes the Grove trees ideal for GPU rendering.

 Nothing is stopping you from using a single leaf as a twig object, it works great.
 For simpler trees and shrubs this might just do the trick.
 You decide on where to take over.
 Model a single leaf, last year’s twig or add a generation or two.
-Compensate the size of the twig with the prune distance.
+Compensate the size of the twig with simulation scale.

 When building the tree mesh, The Grove adds tiny little triangles.
 The location and rotation of these triangles is used to distribute twig models, with the help of a particle system.
 This method cuts memory usage to just one twig.